The Red Umbrella Fund pursues three mutually-reinforcing strategies:

-In addition to these four key strategies, the Red Umbrella Fund is committed to participatory governance where a majority of the people involved in our governance and grantmaking structures will always be sex workers.
+In addition to these three key strategies, the Red Umbrella Fund is committed to participatory governance where a majority of the people involved in our governance and grantmaking structures will always be sex workers.

 Read more about our work in 2013 in our Annual Overview.

 Our funding is all for sex worker-led groups and networks engaged in rights based work.
 We do not tell grantees what they should spend their money on, or the kind of work they should be doing to improve the rights of sex workers.
 We provide core funding that is flexible to the needs of each group.
 This can be used for any kind of expense – for example: rent, salaries, training, capacity building, registration, networking activities or organisational development.
 Although all our initial grants were for one year only, we are working towards multi-year grants during this strategic planning period to support sustainability.